 Sources of Omega-3 fats Besides Fish Oil

-This is an excellent question, and one I have some personal experience with, since I don't eat fish either, and, like you, I am concerned about getting enough Omega-3 fats.
+These are excellent questions, and one I have some personal experience with, since I don't eat fish either, and, like you both, I am concerned about getting enough Omega-3 fats.

 There is also a slight amount of Omega-3 fatty acids in green leafy vegetables, such as broccoli and cabbage, which, although they can contribute to your total intake, are not enough in themselves to provide the amount you could get if you were able to eat fish.